Performance Characteristics

 ## Voice Pipeline Latency

-The voice pipeline has two primary latency numbers:
+The voice pipeline has three primary latency numbers:

 * **STT latency**: Sub-300ms from audio input to transcript text